xwp/frontend-test-ianr/README.md

 #### Third party packages

-FontAwesome for the Facebook icon.
+FontAwesome for the Facebook and chevron icons.

 Normally I'd use a basic CSS reset from [Normalize](https://github.com/) though noted the XWP reset and added some opinionated resets for lists.